 How much protein do I need to build muscle?

 Research supports 1.6-2.2 grams per kilogram of bodyweight daily.
-For an 80kg person, that’s 128-176 grams daily.
-Higher intake doesn’t provide additional muscle-building benefits.
+For an 80kg person, that's 128-176 grams daily.
+Higher intake doesn't provide additional muscle-building benefits beyond this range for most people.

 Is 100g of protein a day enough to build muscle?

 For many people, 100g is below optimal.
-If you weigh 80kg, research suggests 128-160g for best results.
-Calculate your target based on your bodyweight.
+If you weigh 80kg, research suggests 128-176g for best results.
+Calculate your target based on your bodyweight using the 1.6-2.2g/kg formula.

 How many grams of protein should I eat per meal?

 Aim for 25-40g per meal across 4-5 meals daily.
-This maximises muscle protein synthesis throughout the day.
+This maximises muscle protein synthesis throughout the day rather than concentrating protein in one or two large meals.

 Do I need protein shakes to gain muscle?

-No. Protein shakes are convenient but not necessary if you can hit targets through whole foods.
+No. Protein shakes are convenient but not necessary if you can hit your daily targets through whole foods.
 Many people build excellent muscle without supplements.
+Use shakes to fill gaps, not as a primary source.

 What's the best protein for muscle building?

 Complete proteins containing all essential amino acids: chicken, beef, fish, eggs, dairy, and whey protein.
-For plant-based diets, combine complementary proteins.
+For plant-based diets, combine complementary proteins such as rice and legumes to ensure you get the full amino acid profile.

 Dial In Your Protein For Results